 -

 You can shower 24 hours (1 day) after your biopsy.
 Take off your bandage before showering but leave the Steri-Strips in place.
 Let the shower water run over the biopsy site.
-When you’re done, gently pat the site dry with a clean towel.
+When you get out of the shower, gently pat the site dry with a clean towel.

 - Wear a tight-fitting bra to help support the biopsy site and make you feel more comfortable.
 Your radiologist will tell you if you need to wear any special type of bra after your biopsy.